 Discover worms and the benefits of composting!
 Students will learn about the compost cycle and gain an understanding of worm anatomy while holding Red Wriggler worms.
 Putting their new knowledge to work, students will create a worm bin together to keep in your class for continued learning.
 Option to harvest your bin in part 2 of our workshop.

-Students will have a chance to use their critical thinking skills to investigate a historical case study to learn the importance of soil to healthy ecosystems and communities.
+In this workshop students will dive into the world of soil.
 Hands-on, discovery-based activities encourage students to unearth the many things soil has to tell us and explore what it means to be a soil steward.
-Introduce your students to composting, ecological stewardship, land degradation and more.
+Introduce your students to composting, soil ecology, erosion, conservation and more

 What is a pollinator?
 Why are bees so important?
 Learn about the importance of pollinators, explore little known facts about native bees and engage in hands on activity.
 Discover how to care for and protect native pollinators, and learn about their integral role in local ecosystems.
 This spring and summer workshop is jammed packed with new info and involves opportunity for lots of exploration.